madisonsilver/SeedlingArchipelagoWorld/seedling/docs/en_Seedling.md

 ## What does randomization do to this game?

 Items which would normally be acquired throughout the game have been moved around!
-Progression logic remains, so the game is always able to be completed.
+Progression logic remains, so the game is always completable.
 However, because of the item shuffle, the player may need to access certain areas before they would in the vanilla game.

 ## What items and locations get shuffled?